rbenv/ruby-build/README.md

 ## Installation

+### Installing with Homebrew for macOS

+*Recommended for macOS users who installed rbenv with Homebrew.*

+macOS users can install ruby-build with the [Homebrew](http://brew.sh) package manager.
+This will give you access to the `ruby-build` command.
+If you have rbenv installed, you will also be able to use the `rbenv install` command.

+    brew install ruby-build

+Or, if you would like to install the latest development release:

+    brew install --HEAD ruby-build

+To upgrade the HEAD package use `--fetch-HEAD` option:

+    brew upgrade --fetch-HEAD ruby-build

-### Installing as an rbenv plugin (recommended)
+### Installing as an rbenv plugin using Git

+*Recommended for all users who installed rbenv using a Git clone.*

-Installing ruby-build as an rbenv plugin will give you access to the `rbenv install` command.
+Install ruby-build as an rbenv plugin to use the `rbenv install` command.

     git clone https://github.com/rbenv/ruby-build.git ~/.rbenv/plugins/ruby-build

-This will install the latest development version of ruby-build into the `~/.rbenv/plugins/ruby-build` directory.
-From that directory, you can check out a specific release tag.
-To update ruby-build, run `git pull` to download the latest changes.
+This installs the latest ruby-build into the `~/.rbenv/plugins/ruby-build` directory where it'll be used as an rbenv plugin.

+To update ruby-build and get new Ruby versions, run `git pull` to download the latest code and build definitions:

+    cd ~/.rbenv/plugins/ruby-build
+    git pull

 ### Installing as a standalone program (advanced)